PabloLopez10/Deel/README.md

 -> npx cypress open

-wait for the UI to load and under the "DeelTests" folder you can run manually each of the 2 test files("login.spec.js" and "createFixedRateContract.spec.js").
+Wait for the UI to load and under the "DeelTests" folder you can run manually each of the 2 test files("login.spec.js" and "createFixedRateContract.spec.js").